How to Manage Senior Living Occupancy Challenges in Q4

 Historically, the fourth quarter has been the most challenging time of year for growing senior living occupancy.
 Not only are move-ins down, but overall leads are often down as well.

-Understandably, many families want to cherish one more holiday season with Mom or Dad (or other older loved ones) in the comfort of their own homes before considering a move.
+We realize this isn’t an easy task, given that many families want to cherish one more holiday season with Mom or Dad (or other older loved ones) in the comfort of their own homes before considering a move.
 Unless the senior is in some sort of crisis mode—for example, maybe the person fell, and the doctor has indicated it’s unsafe for them to return home—you’ll have difficulty convincing folks to move this time of year.

 5 tips to increase your Q4 occupancy

-Tap into “solo agers”
+1. Tap into “solo agers”

 A growing demographic in the senior living landscape is the “solo ager.”
 Solo agers are single older adults who may not be in crisis mode (yet) but find themselves alone because they don’t have children and are not married (either by choice or because they’re divorced or widowed).
-According to AARP, 12 percent of the population age 50 and older are solo agers.

 Even though solo agers don’t have a medical need for senior living, many have a social need and could benefit from the right independent living community.
 And the holidays are an excellent time to show them what’s possible if they move into a community like yours.

-Continue leveraging your existing leads database
+2. Continue leveraging your existing leads database

 Your senior living CRM is often an untapped gold mine.
 Now is an excellent time to re-engage with once-hot leads that have since cooled down (for whatever reason).
 Focus on those who completed tours but haven’t yet committed to a community.
 These individuals could benefit from a gentle nudge.
 And, at the very least, you’ll remain prominent on their internal radars.

-Invite pre-tour leads to holiday events
+3. Invite pre-tour leads to holiday events

 The holiday season provides an excellent backdrop for showcasing the warmth and camaraderie within your community.
-Organize fun events and extend invitations to pre-tour marketing qualified leads (MQLs).
+Organize fun events and extend invitations to pre-tourmarketing qualified leads (MQLs).

 Focus on the MQLs in the middle of the sales funnel (and the ones your sales team expected to book tours but haven’t yet—likely because of the holiday chaos).